Vintage Clothing & Accessories since 1997

 Dry cleanable fabrics include:

-• Wool - if washed, this fabric will most likely shrink severely.
-Wool fibers catch themselves closer and closer together when wet, and they have microscopic hook-like parts that will not "unhook" after being washed in water.
-If this happens, the garment will be shrunken if you look at it wholly, but under a microscope, the fibers have locked closer and become denser.
-Water washing is not as severe if cold water is used, and no agitation or scrubbing is given, but we do not usually recommend it.
+• Wool - if washed, this fabric will most likely shrink severely unless it's very carefully done.
+Wool fibers catch themselves closer and closer together when wet, as they have microscopic hook-like parts that will not "unhook" after being washed in water.
+If this happens, the garment will look shrunken, and under a microscope, the fibers have locked closer and become denser.
+Water washing is not as severe if cold water is used, and no agitation or scrubbing is given, but would only recommend it be done by experienced hands.

 Special care fabrics/trims include: